tangzuoli/Miracle/README.md

 # Miracle
-The model and trainer are ready, and the data processing is preparing main.py: Entry File metrics.py: calculate the metrics miracle.py: model file
+The model and trainer are ready, and the data processing is preparing\n main.py: Entry File metrics.py: calculate the metrics miracle.py: model file